January 31st

 Meaning of the subhAShita:

-If there is no forest, (then) the tiger gets killed; without the tiger the forest gets stripped.
-Hence, the tiger protects the forest and the forest guards the tiger!
+If there is no forest, (then) the tiger gets killed; without the tiger, the forest gets stripped.
+Hence, the tiger protects the forest, and the forest nurtures the tiger!

 Commentary: